 Peppercorn Hill is a 2.6 mile lightly trafficked loop trail located near Milford, Massachusetts that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and nature trips and is accessible from April until October.
+The trail is primarily used for hiking and nature trips and is best used from April until October.
 Dogs are also able to use this trail.

 Climbs sharply to 500 foot summit of Peppercorn Hill